 (v) Contribution Analysis.
-Goldman Sachs reviewed certain historical and estimated future operating and financial information (including, among other things, revenues, EBITDA, EBIT, net income and tangible assets) for AMETEK, Culligan and the pro forma combined entity resulting from the Merger based on AMETEK's historical 1996 results, and financial forecasts for Culligan for 1997 provided by Culligan's management (which were consistent with securities analysts' estimates).
+Goldman Sachs reviewed certain historical and estimated future operating and financial information (including, among other things, revenues, EBITDA, EBIT, net income and tangible assets) for AMETEK, Culligan and the pro forma combined entity resulting from the Merger based on AMETEK's historical 1996 results, and Culligan managements' consensus financial forecasts for 1997.
 The analysis indicated that the AMETEK stockholders would receive 14.0% of the outstanding common equity of the combined companies after the Merger.
 Goldman Sachs also analyzed the relative income statement contribution of AMETEK and Culligan to the combined companies on a pro forma basis and before taking into account any of the possible benefits that may be realized following the Merger based on actual 1996 results for AMETEK and estimated 1997 results for Culligan, based on financial data provided to Goldman Sachs by the management of AMETEK and Culligan.
 This analysis indicated that using such 1996/1997 numbers AMETEK would have contributed 15.7% to combined revenues, 19.9% to combined EBITDA, 20.1% to combined EBIT, and 17.1% to combined net income.